Best price from 54 shops

 As their popularity reach international waters, their iteration line-up would also expand.
 Numerous designs have been pitched and released which stayed true to their skating roots.
 But as Cabada said in one of his 2015 interviews, the California-based brand is planning to diversify and tap industries like running and casual wear.

-Founders of the skate brand would often feature their skate design which absorbs most of their skating portfolio.
+Founders of the skate brand would often feature their skate design which absorbs most of its Supra skating portfolio.
 For example, Jim Greco released his take on a lightweight skate shoe called the Hammer which deviates from the Skytop's high cut silhouette.
 The Hammer was one of the first shoes to utilize a full seamless vamp in the upper with a short lace bed to prevent blowouts.

 - Other colorways of the sneaker include mesh panels instead of leather or nubuck materials.

 - The inserts of the shoe are removable.